vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     A Service is is said to be Started Service or Unbounded service if an application component, such as an activity or fragment, calls it by ***startService()*** function.
 Once started, the service can run in the background indefinitely even if the component that started it is destroyed.
     <br/>
     More Info: https://stackoverflow.com/a/25240537/3424919

+-   **What is an Intent Service?**<br/>
+    A) IntentService is a Service that can perform tasks using worker thread unlike service that blocks main thread.

+-   **What is the method that differentiates it to make Service run in background?**<br/>
+    A) onHandleIntent() is the method that helps the IntentService to run a particular code block declared inside it, in worker/background thread.

+-   **How to Stop an IntentService?**<br/>
+    A) An IntentService automatically stops itself after its job is done.
+We do not need to explicitly call any methods to stop an IntentService unlike Service which requires stopSelf() or StopService(intent:Intent).

+-   **When Intent Service is Useful?**<br/>
+    A) The IntentService can be used in long tasks usually with no communication to Main Thread.
+If communication is required, can use Main Thread handler or broadcast intents.
+Another case of use is when callbacks are needed (Intent triggered tasks).

 -   **Advantage of Retrofit over Volley?**<br/>
     A) Retrofit is type-safe.
 Type safety means that the compiler will validate types while compiling, and throw an error if you try to assign the wrong type to a variable.